Welcome to Creative Friday!

 I used chunky, natural wool and threaded it through the holes in each dowel, I doubled the wool and it is about 1 metre long, hanging double.
 This is what your weaving will go around as you move it down the dowel sticks.

-Tie your first colour of chunky wool to one of the side dowels and hold them all of them together.
+Tie your first colour of chunky wool to one of the side dowels and hold all of them together.
 This can be a little tricky as nothing is holding them firmly yet, but as you weave they become sturdy.

 Once the weaving is about half way up the dowels, you can just gently move it down one dowel at a time.
 Hold your work and gently pull up each dowel, make sure you leave some weaving on the sticks, don’t move everything down because this will make the sticks loose.